 I am an organized accountability coach who knows how to connect with teenagers.
 Together, we have fun AND we work hard.
 I have studied the secrets and perfected the skill of presenting a college applicant in the best light, and I wholeheartedly enjoy this process.
 The parents of my students are smart, but busy.
 They are invested in the process, but they are also overwhelmed.
 More than anything, parents want their child to discover and present the best version of themselves, to have that chance to be successful.
+One of my parents is a psychotherapist who is raising a son who is distractible.
+She told me in our first meeting, “ I just want to enjoy my son before he heads off to college, I don’t want to fight with him to read or write anymore.
+He should work with you, Alycia.
+Then, he and I will enjoy his last couple of years before he leaves for college.”

 Is the cost of hiring a college consultant worth the money?